frankadrian/homepage/content/post/error-connect-enoent-with-nodejs-lambda-angular-ssr.md

     	address: '/tmp/server-q2r7kv33bik.sock'
      }

 The Api Gateway simply returned an 502 response code.

 ![](/uploads/502-error.png)

+## The Solution

+was to return a promise from the `awsServerlessExpress.proxy()` call in the lambda handler and declare the function as async:

+    module.exports.universal = async (event, context) => {
+      return awsServerlessExpress.proxy(serverProxy, event, context, 'PROMISE').promise;
+    };

+Also make sure you are using at least version 8 of nodejs to support async/await.